JurajNyiri/PlexMeetsHomeAssistant/README.md

 ## Important notice

-**If you are using Home Assistant via HTTPS, you need to specify port `https` for Plex and have Plex available on https connection.**
+**If you are using Home Assistant via HTTPS, you need to specify port `https` for Plex and have Plex available on https connection with a valid and working certificate.**

 ## Installation